 How have UCLA players and coaches prepared for the game while coping with the death of WR Nick Pasquale?
 Sports can help us heal.
 But how ready are the Bruins to play?
 They'll be riding emotions, but can they match NU's focus?
 The Huskers need this game, for perception, for confidence, for momentum, for pride.

 Big Red Today coverage

-Replay Wednesday's "The Roundup" chat to with staff writer Lee Barfknecht to track the latest headlines from around the Big Ten.
+Replay Tuesday's "The Roundup" chat with staff writer Lee Barfknecht to track the latest Big Ten news.